Officials probe why Las Vegas airport controller went silent

-Airport director Rosemary Vassiliadis issued a statement saying that initial findings echoed the FAA assessment.
+It did not identify the controller or whether she had experienced a medical emergency.

-Five inbound aircraft remained airborne during the incident, and aircraft on the ground held positions or communicated between themselves to maintain safety while moving, the FAA said.
+The woman began her shift at 10 p.m.
+Wednesday, the Las Vegas Review-Journal reported.
+She worked for a little more than an hour before trouble began.

-Air traffic recordings available on the internet show commercial airline pilots having trouble understanding the controller during radio communications about approaches to land, clearances to take off and directions for taxiing.
+Air-traffic recordings available on the internet show commercial airline pilots having difficulty understanding the controller during radio communications about approaches to land, clearances to take off and directions for taxiing.
 Some begin talking between themselves about something being amiss.

 At one point, the controller sounds sleepy and apologizes over the radio, saying she is "choking a little bit."
 Minutes later, she misstates an aircraft's call numbers.
 Finally, her microphone opens to the sound of coughing and grunting.